zaufi/zaufi.github.com/_posts/2012-08-31-vbox-setup-new-vm.md

 (use F4 at boot screen to select it).

 **ATTENTION:** Do not use anything than ext2/ext3 or xfs as root file system in case of minimal setup!
-Otherwise u'll get an unbootable system! (cuz minimal kernel just have no other FS drivers in initrd).
+Otherwise u'll get an unbootable system! (cuz minimal kernel just have no other FS drivers in the `initrd`).

-**NOTE:** If your are ready to boot from CD again (right after installation cmpletes) in rescue mode and fix initrd, you may choose anything you want as root fs :)
+**NOTE:** If your are ready to boot from CD again (right after installation cmpletes) in rescue mode and fix initrd, you may choose anything you want as a root FS :)

 To eject the DVD disk after installation, stop VM by typing: